Supertask: Philosophy of mathematics

 If supertasks are possible, then the truth or falsehood of unknown propositions of number theory, such as Goldbach's conjecture, or even undecidable propositions could be determined in a finite amount of time by a brute-force search of the set of all natural numbers.
-This would, however, be in contradiction with the Church-Turing thesis.
+This would, however, be in contradiction with the Church–Turing thesis.
 Some have argued this poses a problem for intuitionism, since the intuitionist must distinguish between things that cannot in fact be proven (because they are too long or complicated; for example Boolos's "Curious Inference") but nonetheless are considered "provable", and those which are provable by infinite brute force in the above sense.

 Physical possibility

-Some have claimed Thomson's lamp is physically impossible since it must have parts moving at speeds faster than the speed of light (e.g., the lamp switch).
+Some have claimed, Thomson's lamp is physically impossible since it must have parts moving at speeds faster than the speed of light (e.g., the lamp switch).
 Adolf Grünbaum suggests that the lamp could have a strip of wire which, when lifted, disrupts the circuit and turns off the lamp; this strip could then be lifted by a smaller distance each time the lamp is to be turned off, maintaining a constant velocity.

 However, such a design would ultimately fail, as eventually the distance between the contacts would be so small as to allow electrons to jump the gap, preventing the circuit from being broken at all.
 Still, for either a human or any device, to perceive or act upon the state of the lamp some measurement has to be done, for example the light from the lamp would have to reach an eye or a sensor.

 Any such measurement will take a fixed frame of time, no matter how small and, therefore, at some point measurement of the state will be impossible.
-Since the state at t=1 can not be determined even in principle, it is not meaningful to speak of the lamp being either on or off.
+Since the state at t=1 cannot be determined even in principle, it is not meaningful to speak of the lamp being either on or off.

 Other physically possible supertasks have been suggested.
 In one proposal, one person (or entity) counts upward from 1, taking an infinite amount of time, while another person observes this from a frame of reference where this occurs in a finite space of time.
 For the counter, this is not a supertask, but for the observer, it is.
 (This could theoretically occur due to time dilation, for example if the observer were falling into a black hole while observing a counter whose position is fixed relative to the singularity.)

 Gustavo E. Romero in the paper 'The collapse of supertasks' maintains that any attempt to carry out a supertask will result in the formation of a black hole, making supertasks physically impossible.